 which, in principle, were measured independently and therefore will be fitted separately.
 For comparison with data, the following normalization is used:

 where the phase space $\sigma_{\pi K}(s)$ was defined in Eq.~\eqref{eq:phasespace}.
-With this notation we show in Fig.~\ref{fig:S12data} the high-statistics data from the fixed-target experiments \cite{Estabrooks:1977xe,Aston:1987ir}.
+With this notation, we show in Fig.~\ref{fig:S12data} the high-statistics data from the fixed-target experiments \cite{Estabrooks:1977xe,Aston:1987ir}.
 Taking into account that the $I=3/2$ has a negative phase decreasing smoothly from zero to about -25 degrees, then the structure that is observed in $f_S$ is mostly due to $I=1/2$.
-In particular there is a peak in the modulus around 1430 MeV and simultaneously a rapid increase of the phase in that region.
-This is a scalar strange resonance, nowadays called $K^*(1430)$, whose existence was clearly supported by both experiments.
-In addition there is a considerable increase in the modulus and the phase from threshold to 1.2 GeV, but not clearly resonant, which is the origin of the longstanding controversy about the existence of the \kap meson, which still ``Needs Confirmation'' according to the present edition of the Review of Particle Physics \cite{pdg}.
+In particular, there is a peak in the modulus and a simultaneous rapid increase of the phase around 1430 MeV.
+This is a scalar strange resonance, nowadays called $K^*(1430)$, whose existence was supported by both experiments.
+In addition, there is a considerable increase in the modulus and the phase from threshold to 1.2 GeV, but not clearly resonant, which is the origin of the long-standing controversy about the existence of the \kap meson, which still ``Needs confirmation'' according to the present edition of the Review of Particle Physics \cite{pdg}.
 We will dedicate section~\ref{sec:kappa} to review the dispersive determination of this resonance.

 Let us note the discrepancies between both sets of data in the whole energy region.
 Since the quoted errors are purely statistical, it is evident that there are systematic effects that we will have to estimate and consider when fitting the data.
 In addition, it is important to remark that there are only two points below 800 MeV, coming from \cite{Estabrooks:1977xe}, and thus the extraction of the $I=1/2$ scattering length from fits to data requires a large extrapolation, which yields large uncertainties.
 For illustration, the compilation of low-energy parameters from data in 1983 \cite{Dumbrajs:1983jd} provided five values for this scattering length ranging from $0.13\pm0.09$ to $0.33\pm0.01$ (in $m_\pi$ units).
 The latter is from \cite{Estabrooks:1977xe}.
 The LASS data \cite{Aston:1987ir} starts even higher, at 825 MeV.
-Once again, we recall that this scattering length is relevant for Chiral Perturbation Theory and has been the subject of a renewed interest from Lattice QCD.
+Once again, we recall that this scattering length is relevant for chiral perturbation theory and has been the subject of a renewed interest from lattice QCD.
 We will provide robust results from sum rules using our constrained parameterizations in section \ref{sec:sumrules}.